Whitney Nakanjako - Social Worker and Educator, Uganda & US

 Whitney’s Story.

 Whitney’s story is one of determination and deep compassion.
-Growing up in Uganda, she saw first-hand how poverty, inequality and limited access to education could hold back entire communities.
+Working in rural Uganda, she saw first-hand how poverty, inequality and limited access to education could hold back entire communities.
 That experience shaped her purpose: to create opportunities for others, especially girls, to thrive through education and self-belief.

 Listen to the full conversation with Whitney.